bobbimanners/EightBall/README.md

 ### Compile Stored Program

-    comp
+    comp "bytecodefile"

 The program in memory is compiled to EightBall VM bytecode.
-This is written to a file `bytecode`.
+This is written to a file specified.

-The `bytecode` file may be executed using the EightBall Virtual Machine that is part of this package.
+The bytecode file may be executed using the EightBall Virtual Machine that is part of this package.

 ### Quit EightBall